Loughglinn: History

 In 1806 Lord Dillon, Charles Dillon, 12th Viscount Dillon, raised the 101st Regiment of Foot, recruited from the inhabitants in and around Loughglinn.

 Ned Duffy of Loughglinn (born 22 August 1840) was a Fenian organiser of the 19th century.
 He died in Millbank Prison 17 January 1868.
 Jeremiah O'Donovan Rossa was in Millbank when he died and penned a famous lament some of the lines include "In the dead house you are lying, and I'd wake you if I could, but they'll 'wake' you in Loughglinn, 'Ned, In the cottage by the wood."
 There is a monument to Ned Duffy near the old school which was unveiled by Minister for Justice Brian Lenihan TD in the 1960s.

 On 19 April 1921 four Irish Republican Army men were staying in a house near Loughglinn wood.
 When they learned that the Black and Tans were combing the wood, under Captain McKay of the Leicestershire Regiment, the four men attempted to escape.
 Two were wounded, Joe Satchwell and Thomas (Toby) Scally.
 Following a drumhead court-martial the others, John Bergin and Stephen McDermott were shot.
 There is a monument to all from the locality who gave their lives during the War of Independence across from the church known as Mother Éireann.

 On 7 July 1980, two Gardaí, Detective Garda John Morley and Garda Henry Byrne, were murdered at Shannon's Cross, Loughglinn following an armed robbery of the Bank of Ireland in Ballaghadereen.
 Two other Gardaí, Sgt Mick O'Malley and Garda Derek O'Kelly survived the shoot out.
 There is now a memorial at Shannon's Cross in commemoration of the deaths.

 Features

-Loughglinn is located on the R325 midway between Castlerea and Ballaghaderreen.
 The local national school, with a Green Schools flag, is Scoil Mhuire Lourdes and was opened as a three-teacher school in the early 1960s.
 It is now a four-teacher school and has won the 3-4 teacher schools GAA county final a number of times.
 The village no longer has a Garda station as the station was renovated in December 2011 and its closure was announced while renovations were carried out.
 It closed in April 2012.
 The building is now an ambulance station.
 There are also two public houses, two shops, a funeral home, a community centre with a play school, a Catholic Church (Our Lady of Good Counsel).
 The lake is also the source of the name of the village.